 |Format||Author last name, first name.
 “Page Title,” Website Name.
 Publication date.
 URL.|

 |Bibliography||Gahan, Courtney.
 “How to Paraphrase Sources.”
 Scribbr.
 Last updated August 26, 2019. https://www.scribbr.com/citing-sources/how-to-paraphrase/.|

 Notes: If the publication date is unknown, the access date is added instead, e.g. (Accessed June 12, 2017.)
 If the author is unknown, list the website name as author, and don’t repeat it later in the citation.

 Arrangement of reference entries

 Sources in the bibliography or reference list are ordered alphabetically by the authors’ last names.
 For sources without an author, alphabetize by the work’s title, ignoring articles (“a”, “an”, “the”).

 Multiple works from the same author

 If you include multiple works from the same author, only list the author name in the first entry.
 In subsequent entries you start the source with three em dashes, followed by the work’s title.
-The work’s title is then used to sort the works between themselves.

 - Covey, Stephen.
 The 7 Habits of Highly Effective People.
 New York: Free Press, 1989.